DataDog/browser-sdk/packages/logs/README.md

 ### Error tracking

-The Datadog browser logs SDK allows for manual error tracking by using the optional `error` parameter.
-When an instance of a [JavaScript Error][10] is provided, the SDK will extract relevant information (kind, message, stack trace) from the error.
+The Datadog browser logs SDK allows for manual error tracking by using the optional `error` parameter (Available in SDK v4.36.0+).
+When an instance of a [JavaScript Error][10] is provided, the SDK extracts relevant information (kind, message, stack trace) from the error.

 ```
 logger.debug | info | warn | error (message: string, messageContext?: Context, error?: Error)